-Business, tech, and innovation parks, where land uses rarely occur outdoors, are generally a low-intrusive use on their neighbors as long as traffic impacts and site design, architecture, and landscaping are addressed to provide a pleasant and harmonious built environment.
-A business or tech park can provide significant contributions toward onsite public recreation and green-space investments that can tie adjoining land uses or neighborhoods together through the park's campus.
+Business, tech, and innovation parks are generally a low-intrusive use on their neighbors as long as traffic impacts and site design, architecture, and landscaping are addressed to provide a pleasant and harmonious built environment.
+Tech parks can provide significant contributions toward onsite public recreation and green-space investments that can tie adjoining land uses or neighborhoods together through the park's campus.